daksyonov/TCS/Concurrency.md

 UI-related tasks can be performed only on main queue.
 This is enforced not only because one usually wants the UI tasks to run fluently but as well because the UI should be protected from spontaneous and desynced operations.
 Other words - UI's reaction on user's events should be performed strictly in serial and arranged (consistent, if you will) manner.
 If UI-related tasks would run on concurrent queue, drawing on screen would complete with different speed and that would lead to unpredictable behaviour and misleading visual mess.
 That being said, main queue is a point of UI synchronization so to say.

+### Private Queues

+Created on user demand and represent resource-freed (in comparison with system queues) opertaion queues.
+If no arguments are specified (except the queue label `let myPrivateQueue = DispatchQueue(label: "com.dimka.mySerialQueue")`) upon initialisation – the queue is created as serial by default.

 ## Common Concurrency Problems